Through the Weald to an old market town

 - In 250m follow the path past a pond on your right and through Westup Farm.

-- In 550m when you encounter the first trees on your left before the car wide track turns right with another branch of the track going straight leave the car wide track and walk along the right hand edge of the field on your left, keeping the trees on your right hand side.
+- In 550m when you encounter the first trees on your left before the car wide track turns right with another branch of the track going straight leave the car wide track and walk along the line of trees keeping them on your right hand side.

 - In 100m after crossing a stile take the right branch of the fork and follow the edge of the wood on your right hand side,

 - In 400m go over a stile in a line of trees next to a metal field gate.